The Best Travel Laptops

 As for the design. this model comes with a gold or silver lid, with a carbon fiber soft touch body.
 Coming in both 13 or 15 inches, the 13-inch screen is obviously lighter, weighing in at 2.8 pounds.

-The base model of the 13, as a display of 1080 non-touch screen.
+The base model Dell XPS 13-inch screen has a display of 1080 non-touch screen.
 Its brightness on the 1080p screen hits about 368 nits of brightness with a 3200 x 1800 panel with 305 nits.
-While the 15-inch screen is less bright with only 282 nits, which is still relatively bright at most angles.
+While the XPS 15-inch screen is less bright with only 282 nits, which is still relatively bright at most angles.

 This computer has a lot of pros.
 For example, it's a high-end laptop that can do pretty much everything with superb performance.
 The Dell XPS has one of the thinnest screens around, which makes it so portable.
 You also are getting the latest of a ninth-generation processor.

-Overall this is an incredibly lightweight, small yet powerful 13-inch laptop.
-Its sleek attractive design is also well made, with a strong battery life.
+Overall this is an incredibly lightweight, small yet powerful 13-inch laptop with an Intel Core i7-8565U Processor.
+Its sleek attractive design is also well made, with a long battery life.

 The pros outweigh the cons here.
 The only real downside of this lap is 4K and OLED versions of this Dell XPS tend to have less of battery life compared to the FHD.
 There is also no USB-A sockets, which can be a dealbreaker to some.